MerginMaps/docs/src/migrate/fulcrumapp/index.md

 To migrate your data:
 1. Export Data from Fulcrum as GeoJSON file (or other QGIS-supported format)
 2. Open the GeoJSON file in QGIS.
 See <QGISHelp ver="latest" link="user_manual/managing_data_source/opening_data.html" text="QGIS User guide" /> for help.
 3. Save the GeoJSON data as GeoPackage.
-GeoPackage is a great data format to use to visualize, edit and manage data in QGIS.
+GeoPackage is a great data format to use to visualise, edit and manage data in QGIS.
 It is the recommended data format for survey layers in <MainPlatformName />.
 4. Now you can use your data to create a QGIS project: set the symbology for your layers, define their attributes forms using various widgets or add background maps as needed.

 To use this QGIS project within the <MainPlatformNameLink /> platform: